-A fellowship can help you make your career dreams come true while also footing at least a few of the bills.
-However, unlike a scholarship, you may be expected to work in return for the dough.
+If you’re planning to pursue additional studies after you get your undergraduate degree, a fellowship could help you make your career dreams come true while also footing some of the bills.
+However, unlike a scholarship, you may be expected to work in return.

-Read on to learn all about fellowship programs and how they might help bring your total educational costs down.
+What is a fellowship?
+And how does it work?
+Read on to find out about fellowship programs and how they might help bring your total educational costs down.

 What Exactly Is A Fellowship?

-Broadly speaking, a fellowship is a program that allows students—usually graduate students—to continue their education while earning money at the same time, most often in exchange for doing work in their field of study.
+The fellowship definition, broadly speaking, is this: A fellowship is a program that allows students — usually graduate students — to continue their education while earning money at the same time, most often in exchange for doing work in their field of study.
+It can help cover at least some of the cost of college.

 A fellowship might be as short as a few months or as long as several years; it might be funded for a few thousand dollars or cover the entire cost of your graduate education, including living expenses.